Chillaso/chillaso.github.io/_posts/2020-04-01-sls-telegram-bot.md

 ```javascript
 SEND_MESSAGE_URI: `https://api.telegram.org/bot${process.env.TELEGRAM_TOKEN}/sendMessage`,
 ```
-Actually, Serverless is who is goind to set TELEGRAM_TOKEN depends on the stage you are deploying your function as we have see in `serverless.yml` configuration.
+Actually, Serverless is who is going to set TELEGRAM_TOKEN depends on the stage you are deploying your function as we have see in `serverless.yml` configuration.

 ### Deploying and linking back-end
 It's time to deploy, we have our bot created and our telegram token, we have our function and our serverless configuration... but... what happen with AWS?
 Let's see how do a minimal configuration to deploy serverless functions, very simple.
 Let's go to AWS console > IAM > Users.